cyborgsphinx/cyborgsphinx.github.io/blog/vim-in-emacs.md

 I have come to the conclusion over the passed little while that all while I love Vim, and NeoVim in particular, I'm not going to be using either as a GUI application any time soon.
-But other naVigation schemes feel really weird to me.
-I can't really justify moVing my hand to the arrow keys just to tap the same one a whole lot in order to go in one particular direction.
+But other navigation schemes feel really weird to me.
+I can't really justify moving my hand to the arrow keys just to tap the same one a whole lot in order to go in one particular direction.
 Both parts of that are very frustrating to me when I could instead keep my hands where they are, punch in a few numbers, and hit a direction to go that far that way.